ARCH2006/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 ## Algorithm
 ```
+step1: start the program
-1. Load California housing data, select features and targets, and split into training and testing sets.
+step2: Load California housing data, select features and targets, and split into training and testing sets.
-2. Scale both X (features) and Y (targets) using StandardScaler.
+step3: Scale both X (features) and Y (targets) using StandardScaler.
-3. Use SGDRegressor wrapped in MultiOutputRegressor to train on the scaled training data.
+step4: Use SGDRegressor wrapped in MultiOutputRegressor to train on the scaled training data.
-4. Predict on test data, inverse transform the results, and calculate the mean squared error.
+step5: Predict on test data, inverse transform the results, and calculate the mean squared error.
+step6: End the program
 ```
 ## Program:
 ```